averms/vewrapper/README.md

 ## Installation

-There are two scripts, one for bash/zsh and one for any POSIX compliant shell.
+There are two scripts, one for bash/zsh ~~and one for any POSIX compliant shell~~.
-The following instructions are for bash.
+The following instructions are for bash/zsh.

 **NOTE: The POSIX-compatible script is not maintained anymore, but you can find it in the git history.**